Younger Dryas impact hypothesis: Impact on human societies

-A study of Paleoindian demography found no evidence of a population decline among the Paleoindians at 12,900 ± 100 BP, which was inconsistent with predictions of an impact event.
-They suggested that the hypothesis would probably need to be revised.
-A critique of the Buchanan paper concluded that these results were an insensitive, low-fidelity population proxy incapable of detecting demographic change.
-The authors of a subsequent paper described three approaches to population dynamics in the Younger Dryas in North America, and concluded that there had been a significant decline and/or reorganisation in human population early in this period.
-The same paper also shows an apparent resurgence in population and/or settlements in the later Younger Dryas.
+A study of Paleoindian demography found no evidence of a population decline among the Paleoindians at 12,900 ± 100 BP, which was inconsistent with predictions of an impact event, suggesting that the hypothesis would probably need to be revised.
+A critique of this paper concluded that these results were an insensitive, low-fidelity population proxy incapable of detecting demographic change.
+The authors of a subsequent paper described three approaches to population dynamics in the Younger Dryas in North America, and concluded that there had been a significant decline and reorganisation in human population early in this period.
+The same paper also shows an apparent resurgence in population and settlements in the later Younger Dryas.
 A 2022 study by an independent group presents genomic evidence that a previously unidentified pre-18,000 BP South American population suffered a major disruption at the Younger Dryas onset, resulting in a significant loss of lineages and a Y chromosome bottleneck.

 Hiawatha crater

 A 2018 paper reported the discovery of an impact crater under the Hiawatha Glacier in Greenland of unknown age.
 Kurt Kjær, the lead author of the paper, speculated that it might date to the Pleistocene (2.58 million to 11,700 years ago), and mentioned a possible connection to the Younger Dryas.

-However, in 2022 the crater was dated to around 58 million years ago, the late Paleocene, using Argon–argon dating combined with uranium–lead dating of shocked zircon crystals.
+However, in 2022 the crater was dated to around 58 million years ago, the late Paleocene, using argon–argon dating combined with uranium–lead dating of shocked zircon crystals.